DanielMeixner/ebook-visual-studio-tips/content/ContentMap/ContentMap.md

 # Content Map

-## Essentials
+## Description
 You can enable a content map in your scrollbar.
+This gives you a good overview of your code structure and can be very comfortable if you want to find a certain codeblock like a switch-case fast by simply looking at the code structure.

 ## Guidance
-1. Step one
+1. Open Settings
-1. Step two
+2. Choose All Languages --> Scroll Bar --> Use Map Mode
 ![Map](ContentMap/images/mapmode.png)

-Settings for map mode.
+3. Here's what it will look like.

 ![Map](ContentMap/images/widebar.png)
 This is what it looks like activated.